rust-lang/rfcs/text/0000-const-type-inference.md

 the type of the const seems trivial.
 However, this isn't always the case:

 - Sometimes the constant's value is complex, making the explicit type overly verbose.
-- In some cases, the type may be unnameable.
+- In some cases, the type may be unnamable.
 - When creating macros, the precise type might not be known to the macro author.
 - Code generators may not have enough information to easily determine the type.